-- Indicator 1- DRA will through reporting requirements as well as with the support of our Monitoring and Compliance Program as well as our Delta Research Program (funded by USDA RCAP) will assess the extent to which members of the public receive job training, as applicable, through the project. - Indicator 2 DRA will through reporting requirements as well as with the support of our Monitoring and Compliance Program as well as our Delta Research Program (funded by USDA RCAP) will assess the extent to jobs are created and/or jobs are retained, as applicable, through the project. - Indicator 3 DRA will with the support of our Delta Research Program (funded by USDA RCAP), a continuation of community engagement opportunities, and utilizing publicly available data sets assess the numerical changes as well as the perceptions and experiences of the community members impacted by the investment.
+- Indicator 1- DRA will, through reporting requirements as well as with the support of our Monitoring and Compliance Program assess the extent to which members of the public receive job training, as applicable, through the project. - Indicator 2 DRA will, through reporting requirements as well as with the support of our Monitoring and Compliance Program assess the extent to which jobs are created and/or jobs are retained, as applicable, through the project.